Books of Kings: Solomon the trader (9:26–10:29)

-The Queen of Sheba hears of Solomon's wisdom and travels to Jerusalem to meet him with her large and gold-laden caravan.
-Solomon satisfies her with his wisdom and wealth, and she praises him, saying she did not fully believe the stories about Solomon until she came to see him.
-The Queen gives Solomon 120 talents and a large amount of spices and precious stones.
-To compete with this, Hiram sends a large amount of valuable wood and precious stones.
+The Queen of Sheba hears of Solomon's wisdom and travels to Jerusalem to meet him.
+Upon arriving, she praises him, saying she did not fully believe the stories about Solomon until she came to see him.
+The Queen gives Solomon 120 talents and a large amount of spices and precious stones, prompting Hiram to send a large amount of valuable wood and precious stones in response.
 Solomon also gives the Queen gifts and she returns to her country.
-Solomon by now has 666 talents of gold, and decides to make shields and cups out of gold.
+Solomon by now has 666 talents of gold, and decides to forge shields and cups.
 He also maintains trading relations with Hiram, from whose country he receives many exotic goods.
 Overall, Israel becomes a net exporter of golden goods.

+His decline (11:1–43)

 Solomon amasses 700 wives and 300 concubines, many from foreign countries, including from countries God told the Israelites not to intermarry with.
 Solomon begins to adopt elements from their religions, and builds shrines in Jerusalem to foreign deities.
 God informs Solomon that because he has broken his commandments, the entire kingdom except one tribe will be taken away from his son.

 At the same time, Solomon begins to amass enemies.
-A young prince named Hadad who managed to escape Joab’s attempted genocide of the Edomites, hears Joab and David are dead, and returns to Edom to lead his people.
+A young prince named Hadad who managed to escape Joab's attempted genocide of the Edomites, hears Joab and David are dead, and returns to Edom to lead his people.
 Meanwhile, to the north, the Syrian king Rezon, whose Zobahite army was defeated by David, allies himself with Hadad and causes havoc for Israel from his base in Damascus.

-On the home front, Jeroboam, who supervised the building of Solomon’s palace terraces and the reconstruction of the city walls, encounters the prophet Ahijah the Shilonite on the road out of Jerusalem.
+On the home front, Jeroboam, who supervised the building of Solomon's palace terraces and the reconstruction of the city walls, encounters the prophet Ahijah the Shilonite on the road out of Jerusalem.
 Ahijah tears his cloak into twelve parts and gives ten of them to Jeroboam, saying that Jeroboam will rule over ten tribes of Israel upon Solomon's death as punishment for Solomon's idol worship.
 In response, Solomon tries to kill Jeroboam, but he flees to Egypt.
 Solomon dies after having reigned for forty years and is succeeded by his son Rehoboam.